Blueberry Babka with Almond Streusel

 Mix together brown sugar, flour, sliced almonds, cinnamon, and salt.
 Cut in some cold butter with a pastry cutter (or two forks… or smush with your fingers) until the mixture is clumpy and has the consistency of sand.

 If you’re not an almond person, swap out the sliced almonds for old-fashioned rolled oats — similar crunchy topping, without the nuts!

 Store your blueberry babka in an airtight container for 3-4 days at room temperature.

 For longer storage, the fully baked babka can be frozen.
 Cool completely after baking, then wrap in a layer of aluminum foil and place inside a freezer-safe storage bag.
 Store in the freezer for up to 3 months.

 Thaw overnight and enjoy the next day at room temperature, or pop a slice back into the oven (or toaster) for 5-10 minutes for a warm, crispier slice of blueberry almond babka.

 Tips and Tricks for the Best Blueberry Almond Babka

 - Don’t have time to make your babka in one day?
-The one hour refrigeration can be extended up to 36 hours.
+The one-hour refrigeration can be extended up to 36 hours.
 When you’re ready to finish making the babka, leave the dough at room temperature for 15-30 minutes before rolling.

-- Make sure the blueberry jam is fully cooled before spreading on the dough — we don’t want to heat up the dough because it makes it harder to shape.
+- Make sure the blueberry jam is fully cooled before spreading it on the dough — we don’t want to heat up the dough because it makes it harder to shape.

 - Use a thermometer to determine if the babka is done.
 When an instant-read thermometer inserted into the middle of the loaf hits 190 °F, the babka is done.